Ancilia: Scalable Intelligent Video Surveillance for the Artificial Intelligence of Things: System Design

-Once the local node receives the video stream from the camera, the proprocessor is responsible for all basic image processing necessary before sending the frames through the algorithmic core.
-After preprocessing, frames are batched in sequential segements of size $\beta_1$.
-Ancilia sets $\beta_1=30$ to match the window size of high-level tasks.
-This is also convenient as most modern security and IoT cameras record video at either 30 or 60 FPS.
-The batched frames are sent to the object detector, which outputs a list of objects with class labels and bounding box coordinates.
-Bounding boxes for pedestrians are sent to the tracker, while bounding boxes for other objects are passed through the system for use in high-level tasks and statistical analysis.
-A crop of each pedestrian from the original frame is passed through to the pose estimator.
-At the tracker, bounding boxes for pedestrians are unbatched to fit the tracker's sequential operation.
-The tracker groups the pedestrians and either matches them with previously seen pedestrians or assigns them a unique local ID.
-Afterwards, the pedestrians are once again batched by frame and sent to the pose estimator.
 At the pose estimator, the object batching is performed on the person crops, with a batch size of $\beta_2=32$.
 These batches are fed to the pose estimator, which outputs human pose skeletons for each person crop.
 Then the pedestrian bounding boxes, person crops, local IDs, and human pose skeletons are once again batched by frame and combined with the object bounding boxes from the object detector.
-The pedestrian bounding boxes, person crops, local IDs, and pose skeletons are sent to crop selection, while the pedestrian bounding boxes, object bounding boxes, local IDs, and pose skeletons are sent to each high-level task as necessary.
-While the person crops are necessary for the feature extraction that enables multi-camera re-identification, no identifiable data is sent to any of the high-level tasks, keeping in line with the ethical concerns mentioned in \cref{sec:Ethics}.
+Select data (pedestrian bounding boxes, person crops, local IDs, and pose skeletons) is sent to crop selection and feature extraction, while the de-identified data (pedestrian bounding boxes, object bounding boxes, local IDs, and pose skeletons) is sent to each high-level task as per their request.